Requirements

 Legal obligations

 A sponsor has an obligation to provide information and an administrative obligation.
-Read more about the legal obligations of the private sponsor.
+Read more about the legal obligations of the sponsor of family member.

 Validity of the residence permit